Skip to main content

 Raising awareness is vital for encouraging positive changes.
 By making small changes and choosing sustainable options, we can all help reduce plastic waste and create a cleaner, healthier world.
 Eliminating single-use plastics is just one step in protecting the environment.

-What are 5 examples of single-use plastics?
+What are the examples of single-use plastics?

 Which single-use plastics are banned?